kartotherian/kartotherian/README.md

     pathname: ./vectors
 ```
 The value does not have to be given in the source, but instead could be dynamically generated.
-For example, the `var` generator pulls the value from the variable store.
+For example, the `env` uses an environment variable, and the `var` generator pulls the value from the variable store.
 The variables are defined in a separate file(s), similar to sources.
 ```
 filestore:
     uri: file://
+    pathname: {env: KARTOTHERIAN_PATH}  # Uses an environment variable
+      # or
     pathname: {var: tilepath}  # Uses a variable named tilepath
 ```